pyeventsourcing/eventsourcing/README.md

 A library for event sourcing in Python.

+Please refer to the [documentation](https://eventsourcing.readthedocs.io/) for installation and usage guides.

 ## Synopsis

 The example below uses the library's declarative syntax (new in v9.0)